Many Christians don’t know just how good they’ve got it.

 Life without Jesus doesn’t satisfy and doesn’t last.
 Only in him do we live and move and have our being.

 Jesus came to give us abundant life, and that life is found in him.
 Again, we can miss it when we seek the gifts independently of the Giver.
 Eternal life, for instance, is not more of the same old, broken-down life we inherited from Adam.
 It is a wholly new life that comes from knowing God and walking in the new way of the Spirit.

 Paul understood there is no real life outside of Christ and those who seek to live independently on the basis of their own wits and resources ultimately lose their true selves.
 But when you abandon yourself totally to him, then you discover who you really are.
 Then you really live.

-Extracted from chapter 4 “Union,” The Gospel in Ten Words.
+Extracted and adapted from The Gospel in Ten Words.

 Learn more about the blessings of union.
 Become an email subscriber today.